 - Install Relativity Legal Hold from the application library.
 Installing Legal Hold.
 (Required)

 - Configure access and security for Relativity Legal Hold.
-Legal Hold workspace security.
+Securing a legal hold project.
 (Optional)

 - Complete email settings on the Legal Hold Settings tab.
 Adding Outgoing Email settings and Adding Incoming Email settings.
 (Required)

 - Complete custodian portal settings.
-Adding Custodian Portal settings.
+Updating Custodian Portal settings.
 (Optional)

 - Complete preservation hold settings on the Preservation Hold Setting tab.
-Preservation Hold Settings.
+Adding preservation hold settings using Modern Authentication.
 (Optional)

-Setting up Relativity Legal Hold may require the assistance of firstname.lastname@example.org.
+Setting up Relativity Legal Hold may require the assistance of Relativity Support.

 A variety of teams are required to communicate and implement a legal hold.
 Consider the following as you are getting started with Relativity Legal Hold.